 For weed control we use mechanical implements such as rotary disks rather than use herbicide products.

-Herbicides are not used in the rows because we grow cover crops there which are returned to the soil to provide natural nutrients and nitrogen, while helping control over-vigorous vine growth.
+Herbicides are not used in the rows because we grow cover crops to be returned to the soil providing natural nutrients and nitrogen, while helping control over-vigorous vine growth.

-Rather than use a commercial herbicide we would try an organic method such as a mixture of 5% agricultural vinegar (acetic acid) and dish soap.
+If a problem ever would occur, rather than use a commercial herbicide we would try an organic method such as a mixture of 5% agricultural vinegar (acetic acid) and dish soap.